NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Charging Document and Bail

 Once you're arrested, you'll be brought into federal court.
-You'll be given the charging document, and then it will be discussed whether you remain detained—in custody—or whether you can get out under such conditions.
+You'll be given the charging document, and then it'll be discussed whether you'll remain detained in custody or be released under certain conditions.

 Sometimes, you can get out by what's called a signature bond where you agree to sign something, or you get somebody else to sign something, basically saying that if you don't show up, you will lose a certain amount of money if it's called a signature bond.